First cell therapy under investigation for MS.

 Making bold strides forward.

 In the fall of 2017, we initiated an open-label, single-arm, multi-center, multi-national Phase 1 trial with investigational ATA188 for progressive MS. The objectives of this Phase 1 study were to assess the safety and clinical outcomes of ATA188 in patients followed for at least one year after the first dose.
-ATA188 is currently in a Phase 2 EMBOLD clinical study for the treatment of patients with progressive forms of MS and has met target enrollment, with final data and communication expected in October 2023.
+ATA188 is currently in a Phase 2 EMBOLD clinical study for the treatment of patients with progressive forms of MS and has met target enrollment, with primary analysis and communication expected in November 2023.

 Stay up to date.